 to give a dose of morphine is, to say the least, an unwise

-(3)
+and, to say the most, a possibly fatal, procedure.”(3)

 This fairly nuanced expression was taken as a prohibition against giving opioids to patients with acute abdominal pain.(4)

-decide to give widely varying treatments for(5)emergency medical services(6)(7)
+Different physicians presented with the same clinical presentation may make widely disparate decisions about treatments for acute pain.(5) Even within the same clinical setting, the treatment of pain varies widely among clinicians, both in emergency medical services(6) and in the emergency department setting.(7)

+Factors Contributing to Oligoanalgesia

+A number of factors have been identified as contributing to oligoanalgesia.
+These include lack of clinician education about how to manage pain; treatment of pain not being included in quality improvement initiatives; fears of patients becoming addicted to or abusing opioids; concerns over side effects, such as nausea, vomiting, respiratory depression, or hypotension; and differential treatment according to membership in racial and ethnic groups contribute to the undertreatment of pain.(8) Caregivers’ attitudes, such as the belief that pain is an accepted part of the process of disease and that patients pain experience is not valid, also contribute to oligoanalgesia.(9)

-Factors such as the management of painaddiction and abuse of of.(8) C(9)The concern that treating acute painded in three systematic reviews, which all conclude that treatment of acute pain does not lead to these problems.
+One common concern about providing adequate treatment for acute pain is that such treatment may delay diagnosis and surgical treatment and lead to subsequent complications has been addressed in three systematic reviews, which all conclude that treatment of acute pain does not lead to these problems.
 (10-12)

-The concern that treating acute pain may delay diagnosis and surgical treatment and lead to subsequent complications had been addressed: reviews addressing these concerns are summarized below.{Poonai:2014hv}{Manterola:2011fk}{Ranji:2006ki}

 The best outcome for research and clinical use is patient oriented: “enough pain treatment”.

 Pain is a subjective experience that, unlike temperature, pulse, blood pressure and oxygen saturation, cannot be measured by an external instrument; yet it has considered to be the "Fifth Vital Sign" in medicine.(13) The intent behind designating pain this way is to promote the treatment of pain by recognizing significant abnormalities and taking action to bring these abnormalities back into an acceptable range; and to prioritize the treatment of patients in pain.

-(14,15) and acute pain,(16) but these recommendations are not addressed at the emergency departmentemergency departmentthat goes from 0 mm to 100 mm, andt (17).(18)(19).: other factors such as considerations of side effects or fear of addiction will affect their decisions to accept treatment.(20)
+As pain is a patient reported outcome (PRO), based on self-report of symptoms, pain researchers have developed methods of measuring pain so as to make an individual patient's symptoms reproducible from one time to the next, and to measure and aggregate multiple patients' intensity of pain.
+The Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT)] group has published recommendations for PROs in clinical trials for chronic pain, (14,15) and acute pain,(16) but these recommendations are not addressed at the emergency department.
+The two most commonly used pain measurements in emergency department pain research are: 1) a visual analogue scale (VAS), which is a 100 mm line, anchored by descriptors on each end (typically, “no pain” and “the worse pain imaginable”) on which the patient marks the point representing their perception of their pain intensity; and 2) an eleven point verbal numerical rating scale (VNRS) that goes from 0 to 10 (typically, with the instructions: “on a scale of 0 to 10, with 0 being no pain at all and 10 being the worst pain imaginable, how would you rate your pain”) .
+These two scales do not seem to differ significantly when compared to each other.
+(17) These scales have been shown to be reproducible within patients,(18) but in clinical practice different raters can elicit different pain scores from the same patient.(19) Furthermore, the score a patient gives on a pain scale is not consistently related to their desire to be treated for pain: other factors such as considerations of side effects or fear of addiction will affect their decisions to accept treatment.(20)